Builder's Risk

 - Will the home be occupied during the renovation?

-- Is the renovation contained to the existing footprint of the building?
+- Will the renovation be contained to the existing footprint of the building?

 - Are all load bearing walls remaining in tack?